INCOME OPPORTUNITIES IN ALTERNATIVE CREDIT

 The scramble away from fixed income in recent years by institutional investors alongside the dis-intermediation of the banking system post-2008 has prompted the growth of a new asset class: Alternative Credit.

-AltFi’s inaugural Alternative Credit seminar will, over the course of a morning, provide a thorough data-driven exploration and analysis into one of most interesting and fast growing areas of fund management.
+AltFi’s inaugural Alternative Credit Seminar provided, over the course of a morning, a thorough data-driven exploration and analysis into one of most interesting and fast growing areas of fund management.
 The budding universe of funds within the Alternative Credit universe includes areas of the market such as direct lending, asset leasing, mezzanine debt, peer-to-peer lending and SME loans.

-The first of its kind in London, it will bring together an audience of wealth managers, family offices, hedge fund managers, funds-of-funds managers, portfolio managers and other professional fund selectors and financial advisers who will be joined by industry experts and alternative credit fund managers.
-Participants will also benefit from a Continuing Professional Development certification.
+The first of its kind in London, it brout together an audience circa 100+ comprised of wealth managers, family offices, hedge fund managers, funds-of-funds managers, portfolio managers and other professional fund selectors and financial advisers who were also joined by industry experts and alternative credit fund managers.
+Participants also benefited from Continuing Professional Development certification.

 Enter Your Details Below to register your interest in attendence